phoebeelimdink/HTAdemo/_application-guidelines/application_for_exemption.md

 Singapore 247729.
 Email: [hlb_info@hlb.gov.sg](mailto:hlb_info@hlb.gov.sg)

-If there are any changes in the organisation's particulars after the submission of the application form, the Hotels Licensing Board must be informed in writing immediately.
+If there are any changes in the organisation's details after the submission of the application form, the Hotels Licensing Board must be informed in writing immediately.

 ### **Approval Process**